huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 ---

-Breathe in through the nose for a 4 count.

-Hold in the belly for a 7 count.

-Exhale through the mouth for an 8 count.

-Repeat 3-5 times.

----

 OVER-RELIANCE ON THE HEAD Another way of putting it is like this: learn to listen to your gut and start trusting it a bit more.
 In the West, we have a head-driven culture, where we think we can explain and rationalize everything with our minds.
 We ignore the fact that some of the deepest intelligence we have, as humans, is located deep within our bodies.

----

-決定人生過得如何的，不是金錢的總和，而是體驗的加總

----

-Now or Never

 ---

 Rücken (back) and Figur (figure), which roughly translates to “figure seen from behind.”